5 Skin Tweaks A Top Dermatologist Told Me To Make For Spring

 AdvertisementADVERTISEMENT

 If your chosen lightweight moisturizer contains sunscreen, that's even better.
-Try Byoma Moisturizing Gel-Cream SPF 30, $19.79, which absorbs quickly and doesn't feel greasy, or CeraVe AM Lotion Face Moisturizer with SPF 50, $19.99.
+Try Byoma Moisturizing Gel-Cream SPF 30, which absorbs quickly and doesn't feel greasy, or CeraVe AM Lotion Face Moisturizer with SPF 50.
 If you're spending longer periods outside in the sun or working near a window, research shows that a targeted sunscreen product (rather than a moisturizer with added SPF) offers higher protection.
-R29 rates Neutrogena Ultra Sheer Face Serum SPF 60+, $22.49, or Ultra Violette Supreme Screen Hydrating Facial Skinscreen SPF 50+, $36, if you have more to spend.
+R29 rates Neutrogena Ultra Sheer Face Serum SPF 60+, or Tatcha The Milky Sunscreen SPF 50+ PA++++, if you have more to spend.
 Both can be used on their own or layered over moisturizers and serums.

 Vitamin C & SPF are the ultimate duo

 "A vitamin C serum can be a great investment for your skincare routine during springtime," says Dr. Injibar.
 Vitamin C is an antioxidant that shields the skin against the environment, such as dulling and pore-clogging pollution.
 "It can also help to brighten and even out the skin tone, boosting collagen production for firmer skin," says Dr. Injibar.
 But it doesn't have to be expensive to work.
-Try The Inkey List's 15% Vitamin C and EGF Serum, $16, which also boasts epidermal growth factors — essentially, skin-repairing proteins that promote collagen and elastin in the skin.
-R29 also recommends Naturium Vitamin C Complex Serum, $20.99.
-If your skin is reactive or sensitive, try The Ordinary's Ascorbyl Glucoside Solution 12%, $14.80.
+Try The Inkey List's 15% Vitamin C and EGF Serum, which also boasts epidermal growth factors — essentially, skin-repairing proteins that promote collagen and elastin in the skin.
+R29 also recommends Naturium Vitamin C Complex Serum.
+If your skin is reactive or sensitive, try The Ordinary's Ascorbyl Glucoside Solution 12%.

 AdvertisementADVERTISEMENT

 Team your chosen vitamin C serum with sunscreen, which deflects UV rays, and you've got a pretty airtight spring skincare routine, especially if you're spending more time outdoors.
 "After you have cleansed, apply a vitamin C serum around the eyes and face," says Dr. Injibar, "then apply your SPF30+ broad-spectrum sunscreen on top."
 A broad-spectrum sunscreen protects against both UVA rays (responsible for premature aging) and UVB rays (which result in sunburn).
-"Even on cloudy days, harmful UV rays can still penetrate the skin, leading to sun damage and premature aging," adds Dr. Injibar, "so it's important to wear sunscreen every day, regularly applying when spending time outdoors."
+"Even on cloudy days, harmful UV rays can still penetrate the skin, leading to sun damage and premature aging," adds Dr. Injibar, "so it's important to wear sunscreen every day, regularly applying it when spending time outdoors."

 Choose the right sunscreen

 Dr. Injibar suggests looking for sunscreen that complements your skin type.
 "For instance, if you have oily skin, look for an 'oil-free' sunscreen," she says.
-Try EltaMD UV Clear Face Sunscreen SPF 46, Oil-Free Sunscreen, $44.
+Try EltaMD UV Clear Face Sunscreen SPF 46, Oil-Free Sunscreen.
 "If you have dry skin, look for SPF30+ with added moisturizer," she continues.
-We love Paula's Choice RESIST Youth-Extending Daily Hydrating Fluid SPF 50, $39.
+We love Paula's Choice RESIST Youth-Extending Daily Hydrating Fluid SPF 50.

 AdvertisementADVERTISEMENT